 The role of a School District Business Leader is becoming increasingly important in a new era of unprecedented public scrutiny and calls for accountability in the management of our schools and the resources to educate our youth.
 Both tracks of this program will prepare candidates and graduates for the challenges and requirements for New York State certification as a School District Business Leader.
-Career possibilities include roles in certificated positions such as assistant superintendent.
+Career possibilities include roles in certificated positions such as Assistant Superintendent for Business.